 When it was completed, the ballpark dubbed Huntington Avenue Grounds, seated 9,000 fans, with room for thousands more standing behind ropes in the outfield and the ample foul territory, where 90 feet separated the stands from the diamond.
 The wood-framed Huntington Avenue Grounds proved to be a success for the first-year franchise in the new league, as estimates placed between 289,000 and 322,000 fans through the sole turnstile, twice as many paid admissions garnered by the previously established Boston National League team.
 While the "Nationals" (later called the Braves) charged 50 cents for admission, the "Americans" charged only 25 cents for a grandstand seat.
 With the lower price and a combination of a good ball club and a new spacious park, the stage was set.

-The team was still six years away from being called the Red Sox, which no one was yet calling them even informally.
+The team was still six years away from being called the Red Sox (1908).
 Nor were they the Puritans, the Pilgrims, or the Somersets (after Charles Somers), which some sloppy historians have called them.
 These were merely nicknames coined by sportswriters, who as a class never met a synonym they didn’t like.
 Newspapers most often referred to the team as the Americans, to differentiate them from Boston’s National League club.